Creating an OS Project

 rust-toolchain.toml

 The Rust toolchain for the kernel.
-It aligns with the toolchain of the Asterinas framework.
+It is the same as the toolchain of the Asterinas OSTD.